How can we help you today?

 • Then, incorporate these keywords naturally into your product titles and descriptions.

-• Lastly, to increase visibility, use eBay’s listing tools, such as the Promoted Listing feature.
+• To increase visibility, use eBay’s listing tools, such as the Promoted Listing feature.

 Use eBay’s tools for visibility